106th Annual Rutgers Day/Ag Field Day

 In the morning, a series of livestock shows will occur at various locations around the farm.
 Students are able to show beef cattle, pigs, goats, sheep, and horses.
 The participating students are registered for a course called “Animal Handling, Fitting, and Exhibition.”
 These students learn how to groom, train, and present their animal for show.
 This is all accomplished in approximately six weeks.
 Both students and supervisors have been working extremely hard these past few weeks, so please stop by and show your support!

 Additionally, the Mounted Patrol barn will be open.
 This is the only student-run mounted patrol unit in the nation!
-They will be giving tours and you will have a chance to meet the patrol horses: Norman, Austin, and Nico.
+They will be giving tours and you will have a chance to meet the patrol horses: Norman and Austin.
 The Veterinary Science Club will be running a petting zoo in the Round House.
 Here, you will have the opportunity to meet some of our animals from the farm up close!
-The Seeing Eye Puppy Raising Club will also be nearby with a range of dog treats.
+The Seeing Eye Puppy Raising Club will also be nearby with their dogs.
 The Companion Animal Club will be on the scene, too!
 Lastly, there will also be a demonstration of our horse treadmill.
 We are fortunate to have one of the few horse treadmills in the country.
 Be sure to see some of our horses in action!

 When you get hungry, make sure you stop by the Society of Animal Science BBQ across the street from the farm!
 We will be serving pork roll sandwiches and coffee in the morning.
 Come in the afternoon and we will have a variety of food items, including burgers (beef and veggie), hot dogs, and sweet and hot Italian sausages.
 We will also be selling club merchandise and Ag Field Day animal show shirts.
 The Endocrinology and Animal Biosciences graduate students will be having a bake sale.
 Be sure to check out what they have as well!
 Make an effort to stop by!
 Your support is deeply appreciated!